merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 If you have a profile database associated with your contigs database and you would like to include coverage and detection data in the metabolism estimation output files, you can use the `--add-coverage` flag.
 You will need to provide the profile database as well, of course. :)

 {{ codestart }}
-anvi-estimate-metabolism -c %(contigs-db)s -p %(profile-db)s --output-modes modules,hits_in_modules,hits --add-coverage
+anvi-estimate-metabolism -c %(contigs-db)s -p %(profile-db)s --output-modes modules,hits --add-coverage
 {{ codestop }}

 This option also works for the `--enzymes-txt` input option, provided that you include _both_ a `coverage` column and a `detection` column in the %(enzymes-txt)s input file.